 Being forced to close our doors was upsetting for all of us, especially as we knew you would need us more than ever.
 So we quickly set up telephone helplines, moved some of our services online and developed useful information and resources so we could continue to provide the support you rely on.
 Mike, Steffi, Jane and Wendy’s dedication and flexibility were crucial to the success of this and they have been telling us how the past few weeks have been for them.

 Wendy at Waterside says: “Jane is coordinating everything for Hampshire for the time being, but before that happened it was very important that I contacted our therapists and counsellors to ensure that counselling would continue and we had ways of staying in touch with our clients.
-We also gave several of our befrienders a Wessex Cancer Trust email account, which means they can continue to support the majority of our clients.
+We also gave several of our befrienders a Wessex Cancer Support email account, which means they can continue to support the majority of our clients.
 Anyone new who needs us can be passed to them or picked up from the closed Facebook page, which means everyone can still have a one-to-one conversation if they need it.
 I’m also a listening ear for the befrienders.”

 Steffi had only been Bournemouth’s Centre Manager for two weeks before it closed its doors.
 As a qualified counsellor and someone who has had cancer herself, she understands her clients’ anxieties and why not being able to meet up with others is incredibly hard: